Villa Marci

 Palazzolo Acreide (Siracusa)

-Positioned in the center of the small fascinating town of Palazzolo Acreide (incorporated in the list of The World Heritage since 2002), this antique Sicilian mansion is nonetheless characterized by a wide fenced luxuriant garden.
-With over 250 square meters it features a antique well to collect rain water, fruit trees and a very nice salt water swimming pool which guarantees tranquility and privacy, even if the villa is located in the very heart of the historical center of the town.
+Positioned in the center of the small fascinating town of Palazzolo Acreide (incorporated in the list of The World Heritage since 2002), this antique Sicilian mansion is nonetheless characterized by a wide fenced luxuriant garden: over 250 square meters, with an antique well to collect rainwater, fruit trees all over, and a very nice (not fenced) pool with saltwater, which guarantees tranquility and privacy even if the villa is located in the very beating heart of the historical center of the town.

 Villa Marcì has been restored after a deep study of the original age, fully respecting its antique traditions.